OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 ## Remediation

-- When implementing OAuth always consider the used technology whether it is a server side application that can keep a secret or a client side application which can't.
+- When implementing OAuth, always consider the technology used and whether the application is a server-side application that can avoid revealing secrets, or a client side application that cannot.
-- In almost any case use the Authorization Code Flow + PKCE.
-Exceptions to that are machine to machine flows.
+- In almost any case, use the Authorization Code flow with PKCE.
+One exception may be machine-to-machine flows.
-- Use Post parameters or Header values to transport secrets.
+- Use POST parameters or header values to transport secrets.
-- When no other possibility exists, legacy applications that can not be migrated for example, implement additional security headers like a `Referrer-Policy` policy.
+- When no other possibilities exists (for example, in legacy applications that can not be migrated), implement additional security headers such as a `Referrer-Policy`.

 ## Tools